Signs and symptoms of TMJ

 If you have any combination of the following complaints, you may be suffering from TMJ Syndrome:

 - headaches and migraines

 - painful jaw joints

 - clicking or popping noises when opening or closing the jaw

 - clenching or grinding the teeth at night (bruxism)

 - spasm and/or tightening in the back of the neck, shoulders, or face

 - pain behind the eyes

-At Lotus Dental we take a holistic approach to find the underlying cause of your pain, using the latest neuromuscular techniques for diagnosis and treatment.
+At Lotus Dental we take a holistic approach to find the underlying cause of your pain, using neuromuscular techniques for diagnosis and treatment.

-You may like to read the article about our fresh, new approach to the age-old problem of treating headaches.
+You may like to read the article about our holistic approach to the age-old problem of treating headaches.